-Jared Davidson is a public historian, writer and research archivist based in Wellington, New Zealand.
-Through social biography and history from below, Jared explores those on the margins of society and the narratives that are often overlooked by traditional histories.
-Most of his work focuses on working-class radicalism and the state during the early twentieth century, but Jared has also published on He Whakaputanga and Te Tiriti o Waitangi, settler capitalism and unfree labour, antiwork traditions, and archives and memory.
+Kia ora!
+My name is Jared Davidson and I am a historian and research archivist based in Wellington, Aotearoa New Zealand.
+Through social biography and history from below, I try to tell the stories of people often overlooked by traditional histories.
+Most of my work focuses on working-class radicalism and the state during the early twentieth century, but I’ve also published on He Whakaputanga and Te Tiriti o Waitangi, settler capitalism and unfree labour, vagrancy, antiwork traditions, and archives and memory.

-In 2016 Jared was awarded the Michael Standish Prize for best archival essay, and was a recipient of the 2016 CLNZ/NZSA Open Research Grant for his forthcoming book on domestic postal censorship during the First World War.
-He is a Committee member of the Labour History Project and designer of the LHP Bulletin.
+In 2016 I was awarded the Michael Standish Prize for best archival essay, and was a recipient of the 2016 CLNZ/NZSA Open Research Grant for my forthcoming book on domestic postal censorship and dissent during the First World War.
+I am a Committee member of the Labour History Project and designer of the LHP Bulletin.